Men’s dress shoes come in different variations. While some are a bit casual, others are entirely formal.

 Oxford shoe is one of the most popular styles of dress shoes known.
-And in the category of formal lace-up shoes, there are just Oxford and Derby.
+In the category of formal lace-up shoes, there are just Oxford and Derby.

 This style of shoe was first seen in Scotland and Ireland.
 In 1800, it gained popularity at Oxford University.

-They are cut smaller than the foot hence it may not be a good option for someone with wide feet.
-Nevertheless, with its closed lacing, it leaves a sleek appearance.
+Oxfords are cut smaller than the foot.
+So, it might not be a right choice for someone with wide feet.
+Nevertheless, it leaves a sleek look with its closed lacing on whoever it fits.

-Oxford shoes are also known as Balmoral (after the Balmoral Castle in Scotland).
+Another name for oxford shoes is Balmoral (named after the Balmoral Castle in Scotland).

 Derby shoes are yet another type of dress shoes that should not only grace your wardrobe but hug your feet.

-It is a shoe style in which only the eyelet tab is the only part sewn over a one-piece vamp.
+Blucher shoe, therefore, is a shoe style in which the eyelet tab is the only part sewn over a “one-piece” vamp.

-On the series of formal shoes, Derby follows Oxford.
-However, it is a bit casual and can wear Derby shoes on a suit, jeans, and even chinos.
+On the series of formal shoes, derby follows oxford because it appears a little casual, and can be worn on a suit, jeans, and even chinos.

 The contemporary Brogue shoes are those ones with decorative perforations on them.
 These perforations are also known as “broguing”.
 A brogue can either be an Oxford or Derby, depending on the lacing system employed.

 This style of shoe originated in Ireland and Scotland.
-Moreover, the name ‘Brogue’ is from the Gaelic bróg which means ‘leg covering’ or simply, shoe.
+The name ‘Brogue’ is from the Gaelic bróg which means ‘leg covering’ or simply, shoe.

-In its early days, this style of the shoe came with sturdy leather for safety, and actual perforations to drain water off the feet of users, (usually men) in wet terrain.
+In its early days, brogue shoes came with sturdy leather for safety, and actual perforations to drain water off the feet of users, (usually men) in wet terrain.

 Therefore, it was inappropriate to wear them to formal or social occasions.
-But as modernisation and modifications came, doors opened for distinctive styling and unique personalities given by this shoe.
+So, as modernisation and modifications came, doors opened for distinctive styling and unique personalities given by this shoe.

-Although it is very formal like plain a Derby or Oxford, you can still wear them to formal events and look smart.
+Although it is not as formal like plain a derby or oxford, you can wear them to formal events and still look smart.

 4. Monk Strap

 A Monk Strap is a type of formal shoe without a lace-up system but secured on the feet by one or more buckles and straps.
-However, it is a dashing alternative to Oxford and Derby shoes.
+It is a dashing alternative to oxford and derby shoes.

-On the scale of formality, the Monk Strap shoe lies somewhere between Oxford and Derby.
+On the scale of formality, the Monk Strap shoes lies somewhere between oxford and derby.
 The shoe can come as a single strap, double or triple straps.